recommenders-team/recommenders/README.md

 + `[spark]`: Needed for running Spark models.
 + `[dev]`: Needed for development for the repo.
 + `[all]`: `[examples]`|`[gpu]`|`[spark]`|`[dev]`
-+ `[experimental]`: Models that are not throughly tested and/or may require additional steps in installation.
++ `[experimental]`: Models that are not thoroughly tested and/or may require additional steps in installation.
 + `[nni]`: Needed for running models integrated with [NNI](https://nni.readthedocs.io/en/stable/).